canonical/rt-conf/.github/pull_request_template.md

 ## Checklist
  - [ ] Added tests for new functionality
- - [ ] Checked/Updated the README
+ - [ ] Checked / updated the README
- - [ ] Checked/Updated Real-time Ubuntu docs
+ - [ ] Checked / updated Real-time Ubuntu docs
 <!-- For external docs changes, provide the URL -->